haagahelia/mobilecourse/docs/React Native/flatlist.md

   setTodo({ title: "", description: "" });
 };
 ```
-- Finally, we render the `FlatList` component to display all todos.
+Render the `FlatList` component to display all todos.
 ```tsx
 <FlatList
   data={todos}